XSnow/ECOOP2020/README.md

 The instructions and documentation about the Coq code can be found in the [coq](./coq) directory.

+## For more information

+- A 15-minute conference video can be found [here](https://youtu.be/LGqrXowiSC8).

+- A 3-minute poster video can be found [here](https://youtu.be/QFE7kiFXw54).

+- Our paper and its BibTex entry can be found on [DROPS](https://drops.dagstuhl.de/opus/volltexte/2020/13183/).

+- The artifact and its document can be also found on [DROPS](https://drops.dagstuhl.de/opus/volltexte/2020/13206/).

 ## Use Docker to get and run it

 You can also use Docker to get and run the container including the artifact and dependencies by